-Surgical resection of cervical cyst is the method of choice.
+Surgical resection of a cervical cyst is the method of choice.
 As one of the first pioneers, Schlange described how a resection of the lesions and the body of the hyoid bone is performed in one block.
 This method has decreased the recurrence of symptoms by about 20%.
-Subsequently, in 1920, Sistrunk modified the technique and expanded it including excision of the thyroglossal duct cyst, the middle part of hyoid bone, and the surrounding tissue along the path of the thyroglossal tract.
+Subsequently, in 1920, Sistrunk modified the technique and expanded it, including the excision of the TDC, the middle part of hyoid bone, and the surrounding tissue along the path of the thyroglossal tract.
 It is worth noting the possibility of the occurrence of ramifications or doubling of the thyroglossal duct around the hyoid bone, which may impair the surgeon's ability to recognize it intraoperatively.
 Leaving a fragment of the duct may cause a recurrence of symptoms.
-For this reason, Horisawa et al. recommend removing the root of the lesion in one block, with sparing of a small margin of the surrounding tissues [26].
+For this reason, Horisawa et al. [26] recommend removing the root of the lesion in one block, with sparing of a small margin of the surrounding tissues.
 Recurrence of this disease is observed in around 5% of cases [8].

-Concerning patients with undiagnosed thyroglossal duct cysts, an upper respiratory tract infection may increase the probability of intense clinical manifestation of a highly localized thyroglossal duct cyst and hasten the diagnosis.
+Concerning patients with undiagnosted TDCs, an upper respiratory tract infection may increase the probability of intense clinical manifestation of a highly localized TDC and hasten the diagnosis.
 Endoscopic examination may allow better diagnosis of difficult cases of dyspnea in children.
-In every pediatric patient presenting with an acute episode of dyspnea, thyroglossal duct cyst should be included in the differential diagnosis.
+In every pediatric patient presenting with an acute episode of dyspnea, TDC should be included in the differential diagnosis.